 To honor Nelson Mandela, the Bijlmer Park was renamed after him in 2014.
 The park was built in 1969 en measures 106 acres.
-In the park a new Madiba memorial monument by South-African artist Mahau Modikaseng will be unveiled.
-It will be a group of five bronze faces, based on the faces of inhabitants from the neighborhood.
+In the park stands the Madiba memorial RONA BOTHA (we the people), by South-African artist Mahau Modiksakeng, thanks to the project coordination of CBK Zuidoost.
+It's a group of 5 bronze faces, based on the faces of inhabitants from the neighborhood.
+On the pedestal the explanation of Ubuntu: 'We are only human through the humanity of others'.
 Every summer the famous Kwaku Summer Festival takes place in the Nelson Mandela Park.
-Walk through the park and then north (right) to the Anton de Kom Square.
+Walk through the park, and go north (right) to Anton de Komplein.